Geometric noise spectrum in interferometers: Spectrum of light ray quantum fluctuations

-The perturbative quantization of gravity means that we treat the equation \eqref{eqn:Eequation} as an operatorial equation.
-At the order that we are working with, this means that we can decompose the quantum metric operator in the Heisenberg picture as a sum of a homogeneous solution and a retarded sourced solution $\hat{h}_{ab}= \hat{h}^{\text{H}}_{ab} + \kappa_c \hat{H}_{ab}$ such that \be \Box \hat{h}^H_{ab}=0, \qquad \hat{H}_{ab}(x) = \frac12 \int \rd^3y \, G_R(x,y) \hat{\bar{T}}_{ab}(y) \ee where $G_R$ is the retarded propagator solving $\Box G_R(x-y) = - \delta^{(4)}(x-y)$.
 The total metric fluctuation depends on a choice of state $\rho$ in the total Hilbert space $ \mathcal{H}_{\text{GR}}\otimes \mathcal{H}_{\text{mat}}$, where $\mathcal{H}_{\text{GR}}$ is the Hilbert space of linearized gravitational fluctuation and $\mathcal{H}_{\text{mat}}$ the Hilbert space of linearized matter fluctuations.
 This implies that the total metric fluctuation is, at this order, the sum of an \emph{intrinsic fluctuation} and an \emph{induced fluctuation} associated to $\hat{h}^H$ and $\hat{H}$ respectively.
 The total fluctuation scalar $\Delta(p)$ therefore depends on this choice of state.
-In this paper, we restrict our choice to states that do not change the background, which means that $\langle \hat{h}_{ab}\rangle_\rho=0$, and that do not mix intrisic and induced metric perturbations, i.e. $\langle \hat{h}^H_{ab} \hat{H}_{cd}\rangle_\rho=0$.
+In this paper, we restrict our choice to states that do not change the background, which means that $\langle \hat{h}_{ab}\rangle_\rho=0$, and that do not mix intrinsic and induced metric perturbations, i.e. $\langle \hat{h}^H_{ab} \hat{H}_{cd}\rangle_\rho=0$.
 This means that the total fluctuation for these states is therefore given by \be \langle \hat{h}_{ab} \hat{h}_{cd} \rangle = \langle \hat{h}^{H}_{ab} \hat{h}^H_{cd} \rangle + \kappa_c^2 \langle \hat{H}_{ab} \hat{H}_{cd} \rangle. \ee In the following we will only work with quantum operators and thus reset the conventions and denote from now on the rescaled quantum operators simply $h \equiv \hat{h}^{H}/\sqrt{\hbar}$ and $H\equiv \hat{H}/\sqrt{\hbar}$.
-This has the effect of rescaling $\kappa_c \to \kappa =\sqrt{32\pi G \hbar} = \sqrt{32\pi \ell_P^2}$, which is proportional to the Planck length.\footnote{A simpler way is to promote all the calssical formula and work in the unit $\hbar=1$ as is customary.} The normalization of the field is such that the Fierz-Pauli action obtained from the perturbative expansion of the Einstein-Hilbert action $\int \sqrt{-g} \, R$ is given by
+This has the effect of rescaling $\kappa_c \to \kappa =\sqrt{32\pi G \hbar} = \sqrt{32\pi \ell_P^2}$, which is proportional to the Planck length.\footnote{A simpler way is to promote all the classical formula and work in the unit $\hbar=1$ as is customary.} The normalization of the field is such that the Fierz-Pauli action obtained from the perturbative expansion of the Einstein-Hilbert action $\int \sqrt{-g} \, R$ is given by

 where $\bar{h}$ denotes the trace-reversed metric.
 Moreover, the total fluctuation can be written as \be \langle {h}_{ab} {h}_{cd} \rangle = \langle {h}^{H}_{ab} {h}^H_{cd} \rangle + \kappa^2 \langle {H}_{ab} {H}_{cd} \rangle. \ee This means that the total fluctuation scalar splits into an intrinsic and an induced fluctuation piece $\Delta^H_\rho$.